openshift/origin-aggregated-logging/README.md

 ```

 Currently Kibana is very verbose in its logs and will actually print every http request/response made.
 As of 4.2 there is a means to set
-log levels, however we are currently using 4.1.2 due to compatibility with the version of ES we are using (1.5.2).
+log levels, however EFK is currently using 4.1.2 due to compatibility with the version of ES used (1.5.2).